-Catalog Description - Students are introduced to professional development as a social worker, with attention to social work history, ethics, professional identity, and critical thinking.
+\Catalog Description - Introduction to professional development as a social worker, with attention to social work history, ethics, professional identity, and critical thinking.
 Other topics include self-reflection, the importance of career-long learning, and practitioner comportment.
-Pre-requisites: NA Co-requisites: SOWK 6131
+(Fall)Co-requisites: SOWK 6131

-Course Rationale: This course is taken during the first semester of the MSW program.
+\Course Rationale: This course is taken during the first semester of the MSW program.
 It provides an introduction to the history of the profession, social work values, professional identity, and the developing of critical thinking in social work practice.
 Practitioner comportment, communication, boundaries, and professional development are explored.
 The NASW Code of Ethics and the Department's Professional Standards for social work education are integrated into introductory professional practice concepts.

 Course Objectives: Objectives reflect the Council on Social Work Education's Educational Policy and Accreditation Standards (EPAS).
-The numbered statements are the required competencies numbered as in the EPAS.
+The numbered statements are the required practice behaviors numbered as in the EPAS.